lfpimenta/bill/README.md

-# Talkdesk Challenge
+# Challenge

 I accepted the challenge [call billing](problems/b3_call_billing.md).

-The objective was create a console application to charge incoming calls, and list all charges per account.
+The objective is to create a console application to charge incoming calls, and list all charges per account.

 ## Technologies used